AI Search Visibility Metrics: The Numbers That Actually Matter

 The test I use: can you reproduce the metric independently?
 If a vendor tells you your “AI Visibility Score” is 47, can you verify that by running the same queries on the same platforms and checking the responses yourself?
 If yes, the metric is transparent and the tool is saving you labor.
 If no, the metric exists inside a black box and you are trusting their methodology without being able to validate it.
 That does not make the tool useless, but it does mean you should understand what you are actually buying.

 The metrics that survive vendor churn will be the ones tied to observable events.
-Your brand appeared in this response or it didn’t.
-It was linked or it wasn’t.
+Your brand appeared in this response or it did not.
+It was linked or it was not.
 It was mentioned first or third.
 The AI described it positively or critically.
 Those are verifiable.
 Composite scores that blend multiple signals into a single number using proprietary weighting are convenient for reporting but opaque for decision-making.
 Convenient and opaque is how you end up optimizing for a number that does not connect to revenue.

 Why the Metrics Look Different on Every Platform